SaaS Compliance

 Cons

-• No explicit mention of Section 17(2) or 48-hour full-and-final settlement timelines.
+• No explicit mention of F&F timelines or 50% Basic rule

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.